strangiato/helm-charts/README.md

 # helm-charts

-A repository of custom helm charts.
+This is a personal repository for managing and building helm charts.
+These charts are often experimental.
+For additional charts, please also refer to the [Red Hat Intelligent Application Practice Helm Charts](https://github.com/rh-intelligent-application-practice/helm-charts) repo.

+## Usage

 To access charts from this from the cli repository add it: